Code-Institute-Submissions/Passion4film-Milestone_Project-4_JanResub/README.md

 -   I would have liked to include my site logo on all the confirmation emails sent to the users, both when they register for the site and when they make a successful purchase.
 I think this would have elevated the emails and made them appear alot more professional, however I didn't have time on this project to figure that out.
 -   I would have also liked to add additional photos of each painting, such as a photo of it on a wall, that the would be triggered by the mouse hovering over the image.
 However this would have required alot more photos being taken and I didn't have the time to persue this.
 -   If this was a real site I would look to include an option for the user to checkout and pay using Paypal - as this is personally my favourite way to purchse items online, it is faster, more secure and Paypal provides a level of protection for both sellers and shoppers.
 In my opinion a good ecommerce site utilises Paypal, so I would add this in a real store.
+-   I have been advised by testers that a FAQ section would also be useful for first-time buyers etc to cover shipping times, costs and any other information that might commonly be asked for.
+I would therefore implement this had I the time for a real store.

 ## Error Handling